Gamethread: White Sox at Mariners

 : @FDSportsbook

+It’s Work from the Ballpark Day at @TMobilePark, so we have to make it look like we’re getting some work done... we’ll see how this goes.
+Anyways, here’s our starting lineup! pic.twitter.com/NSMtS1q3qG

+The Mariners are honestly cool.
+Their version of the starting lineup is in the form of a video today.

-It’s a late one tonight.
-Game time is at 8:40 p.m.
-CST.
-Watch on NBCSCHI and listen in at ESPN 1000.
+Game time is at 3:10 pm CT.
+Watch on NBCSCHI and listen in at ESPN1000.

 Loading comments...